Resources - CRL Reviews

 British Records on the Atlantic World (BRAW) is a thematic series contained as a sub-set within the digitized archival content known as British Online Archives (BOA), distributed by Microform Academic Publishers (MAP).
 This series includes archival materials such as journals, correspondence, official records and personal papers over a two hundred year period, all related to British involvement in the Atlantic region, including both Africa and the Americas.

 CAIRN aggregates scholarly journal content for social science and humanities journals published in France and Belgium.
 Most of the content dates back only to 2001.
-As of early 2014, over 400 journals and 4,000 ebook titles (more than 200,000 full-text articles and book chapters) were included.
+As of late 2014, over 400 journals and 4,000 ebook titles (more than 300,000 full-text articles and book chapters) were included.
 Content is updated continually, averaging five new journal issues per day.

 Since its founding in 1920 as the Royal Institute of International Affairs, London-based Chatham House has been a leading center for policy research on international affairs.
 In 2013, an online searchable database integrating a large extent of Chatham House’s publications and archives was made available for the first time.
 Gale Cengage released the first module of The Chatham House Online Archive, covering the years 1920–79, in 2013.
 The second module, covering the years 1980–2010, is slated for release in late spring 2014.